EtEsWieEtEs/myT40-PLC/README.md

 For lower frequencies and lower budget, standard PCB has 2 layers.
 For better return paths of capacitively coupled signals to related ground on additional layers I created a 4-layers version for Upper PCB "OP".

-"V2_M16_Composed" shows an older version-V2-prototype.
-Attended documents describe the "Final Version V4" as "V2.6_M38".
+Attended documents describe the "Final Version V4" as "V2.9_M41".

 Current developement:
 ---------------------